The Delboeuf Illusion: How Your Eyes Trick Your Stomach — and How Stores Use It Against You

 Why This Matters

-The Delboeuf illusion teaches one crucial lesson: Your eyes are not neutral observers.
+The Delboeuf illusion teaches a crucial lesson: your eyes are not neutral observers.
 They can be manipulated.
 And retailers know exactly how to do it.

 By becoming aware of these psychological traps, shoppers can reclaim control — one plate, one portion, and one shopping trip at a time.